tayloraswift/swift-biome/README.md

 * Reduced need for disambiguation suffixes like `-enum` or `-struct`

-Since `0.2.0`, *Entrapta* now uses `swift-symbolgraph-extract` as its static analysis backend.
-This greatly reduces the amount of effort needed to write *Entrapta*-compatible documentation comments, and provides much more accurate symbol linking and relationship analysis.
-However, the information `swift-symbolgraph-extract` provides is much more limited than what *Entrapta* `0.1.0` had access to, which means the following features are no longer implemented:
+Since `0.2.0`, *Biome* now uses `swift-symbolgraph-extract` as its static analysis backend.
+This greatly reduces the amount of effort needed to write *Biome*-compatible documentation comments, and provides much more accurate symbol linking and relationship analysis.
+However, the information `swift-symbolgraph-extract` provides is much more limited than what *Biome* `0.1.0` had access to, which means the following features are no longer implemented:

 * Symbol linking and member lookup on `associatedtype`s, generics, and `typealias`es